Artificial Intelligence is everywhere, reshaping how we live and work.

 Artificial intelligence is spreading across the world, but it doesn’t truly understand how different cultures work.

-AI can translate languages or recommend products, but it doesn’t live in the world the way we grow: in a specific social setup where we learn respect, empathy, and emotional expression.
+AI can translate languages or recommend products, but it doesn’t live in society the way we do: learning respect, empathy, and emotional expression through social cues and shared experiences.

 Key Takeaway